• Home /

 A Longer Definition: Arms-Length Transaction

-An arms-length transaction in real estate is when a home buyer and a seller agree on a deal and have neither a business nor a personal relationship.
+An arms-length transaction in real estate is when a home buyer and seller agree on a deal and have neither a business nor a personal relationship.

 As an illustration, let’s consider two scenarios.

-Questions Home Buyers Ask About About Arm’s-Length Transactions
+Questions Home Buyers Ask About Arm’s-Length Transactions

 Why do lenders care whether my purchase is an arm’s-length transaction or not?